Founder & Director of Design

 Kenneth brings more than 50 years of theatre background and more than 40 years of professional experience to the firm in planning and design of performing arts and media facilities, including education theatre, professional theatre, government, corporate and institutional applications, radio and television broadcasting facilities, media production and post production facilities, and cinema screening rooms, encompassing new construction and complex renovations of existing operating facilities.
 Kenneth leads Auerbach Pollock Friedlander’s audio-video consulting group in San Francisco.
 His project experience includes Young University’s BYU-Idaho Center Auditorium and HDTV Broadcast Center, on-call consulting, master planning and capital improvements for the SAP Center at San Jose and multiple corporate auditoriums for Qualcomm Corporation.
 Ken has a Bachelor of Science in Engineering from Cornell University and a Master of Arts in Theater Arts from UCLA.

-over forty years of international consulting experience and theatrical sound design credits to the firm.
+As APF’s lead principal audio-video and multimedia systems specialist, Paul brings over 40 years of international consulting experience and theatrical sound design credits.
 His projects range from modest sound systems for community college theatres to multi-million-dollar sound, video and production systems.
 Paul has designed systems for theatres, casino/hotel showrooms, conference centers, sports arenas, planetariums, virtual reality environments and other special performance venues.
 His expertise encompasses sound reinforcement systems, video projection and distribution, production communication and paging, infrared assistive-listening, simultaneous interpretation, show control, data distribution and recording and broadcast systems design and infrastructure.
-He has spearheaded audio-video designs for four Cirque du Soleil permanent show theatre venues, The Dai Show Theatre at the Xishuangbanna International Resort in China, the Judy and Arthur Zankel Hall at Carnegie Hall and the California Nanosystems Institute at the University of California, Santa Barbara.
-Paul received his Bachelor of Fine Arts in Theatre Production/Engineering from Carnegie Mellon University.

 Howard has worked in almost all aspects of the theatre industry including technical, administration, education, construction and equipment sales.
 He joined Auerbach Pollock Friedlander in 2004 as a project manager.